ZiweiXU/ssh-gpu-report/README.md

 - SSH rejected: the target host denied the connection.
 Check if key authentication is ready, or if the admin has reserved the target host for other uses.
 - Server-side errors: the connection was successful, however, gpustat failed to query the GPU information.
 Further diagnosis is required on the target host.

-Here is an example report (highlights are not shown):
+Here is an example report (without color):
 ```
 SERVER   GPU   REMAIN_M/TOTAL_M  UTIL  POWER/MAXPWR  LOAD    USER
 ------   ---   ----------------  ----  ------------  ----    ----